7 Materials That Look The Best On The Facade

 RUBBLE - SWITCH TO MINIMALISM

-One of the most creative and experimental facades are those with a minimalistic approach.
+One of the most creative and experimental facades is those with a minimalistic approach.
 Rough stones are the perfect materials to create such a look.
-As the saying goes, “ Less is more “, that is how stone facades create an impact on our minds with their minimalistic but a detail in itself look.
+As the saying goes, “ Less is more “, that is how stone facades create an impact on our minds with their minimalistic but a detailed in itself look.
 The best way to use those materials is to blend them with timber or concrete.